whitelunarium/pages_fork/_posts/Foundation/A-agile_classroom/2025-08-16-agile_design_thinking.md

 - In education, Backwards Design emphasizes starting with assessment goals before planning instruction.
 - Design Thinking brings these ideas together by centering the user—whether that’s a learner or a software customer—through empathy and defining a clear point of view (POV).

-This approach ensures that each sprint is not just a sequence of tasks, but a continuous loop of improvement driven by user needs and team reflection.
+This approach ensures each sprint becomes more than a sequence of tasks—it’s a continuous loop of improvement driven by user needs and team reflection.

 ### SPRINT CYCLE (2–4 Weeks)